tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 ## Graphic Output

+### GraphicData

+This data value contains common data related to graphic output.

+Default ID can be found in the static class `Sdl2Ids`.

+Will identify itself by the name `frts::GraphicData`.

 ### Renderable

 This component describes with which sprite a entity is rendered.
 If a sprite has the multiple attribute it also defines the index of the specific sub sprite.